Concordium/concordium.github.io/source/mainnet/net/guides/shielded-transfer.rst

                 #.
 Go to the Accounts page.

                 #.
-Tap the Account you want to transfer CCD from or tap |moredetails| for the account.
+Tap the Account you want to transfer CCD from or tap |more-acct| for the account.

                     - If the shielded balance is hidden for the account, go to the |hamburger| menu in the upper right corner and tap **Show shielded balance for _your account name_**.